paploo/SlideRuleCoach/README.txt

     [-] Make superscripts using a formatted string
     [-] italisize function names.

-[ ] Make an info button on main screen top-bar to get info and set prefs in future.
+[+] Make an info button on main screen top-bar to get info and set prefs in future.

-[ ] Selecting exam gives more info about exam.
-(What to show?)
+[ ] Don't allow selection of exams.

 [ ] Difficulties:
     [+] Make generators use difficulty.